Xavier Becerra

 Born in Sacramento, California, Becerra graduated from Stanford University and received his Juris Doctor degree from Stanford Law School.
 He worked as a lawyer at the Legal Assistance Corporation of central Massachusetts, before returning to California in 1986 to work as an administrative assistant for state senator Art Torres.
 He served as a deputy attorney general in the California Department of Justice from 1987 to 1990 before he was elected to the California State Assembly, where he served one term from 1990 to 1992.

 Becerra was first elected to the House of Representatives in 1992.
 He represented California's 30th congressional district from 1993 to 2003, California's 31st congressional district from 2003 to 2013, and California's 34th congressional district from 2013 to 2017.
 He served as Chairman of the Congressional Hispanic Caucus from 1997 to 1999, Vice Chairman of the House Democratic Caucus from 2009 to 2013, and as a member of the Joint Select Committee on Deficit Reduction.
+He was elected Chairman of the U.S. House Democratic Caucus from 2013 to 2017.
+He is a candidate for governor of California in the 2026 election.